dylantompkins/dotfiles/.confignotes/rEFInd-dual-drive.md

 1. Prerequisites

    1. Regular Windows install on one drive (here that drive will be `/dev/sdb`)

    2. Install Arch on the other drive (`/dev/sda` here) as instructed (and in UEFI mode) on the [Installation guide - ArchWiki](https://wiki.archlinux.org/index.php/installation_guide) except:

       1. Do not create an EFI partition on the Arch drive, just swap and root

-   3. Identify the Windows WFI partition (in this case `/dev/sdb2`)
+   3. - 1.
+Identify the Windows EFI partition (in this case `/dev/sdb2`)

 2. In live environment